contao/docs/docs/manual/guides/manager-theme.en.md

 ### The "composer.json"

-Finally, copy the current "composer.json" of your installation into the unpacked directory.
+Finally, copy the current "composer.json" of your theme installation into the unpacked directory.
 If you wish, you could add optional information to it (see also: [Contao Demo](https://github.com/contao/contao-demo/blob/5.3.x/composer.json)).

 ## Your Theme

 Your theme directory now contains all the necessary information.
-You can now archive the directory as a "`.zip`" file and use it during a new installation via the Contao Manager.
+You can archive the directory as a "`.zip`" file and use it during a new installation via the Contao Manager.

+{{% notice tip %}}
+You can easily add other files such as a "README.md" or license details.
+{{% /notice %}}